idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/material_transient.md

 ## Problem Input File Setup

-This example makes use of the [TransientAndAdjoint](TransientAndAdjoint.md) executioner, which coordinates the execution of the forward and adjoint problem, freeing the user of the need to set up a multi-app problem with two child applications corresponding to the forward and adjoint problems (see [Multi-app executioner](materialInv_ConstK.md#sec:MultiAppExecutioner) for an example set up with multi apps).
+This example makes use of the [TransientAndAdjoint](TransientAndAdjoint.md) executioner, which automatically computes the adjoint by transposing the forward problem's Jacobian.
+This frees the user from having to derive and implement and an adjoint input file based on the forward problem kernels.
+This also solves the forward and adjoint problems in a single sub-application.
+An alternative method with two child applications corresponding to the forward and adjoint problems is given in [Multi-app executioner](materialInv_ConstK.md#sec:MultiAppExecutioner).

 The entire inverse optimization strategy is governed by the [OptimizationReporter](OptimizationReporter.md) object.
-The forward and adjoint problems are set up in an input file that is solved as a `FullSolveMultiApp` type of `MultiApps` problem. `MultiAppReporterTransfer` objects to move the measurement and simulation data throughout space and time from and to the forward problem are also set up in the driver input file.
+The forward and adjoint problems are set up in the main application input file to be solved as a `FullSolveMultiApp` type of `MultiApps` problem.
+Controllable parameter data is transferred to the `to_forward` sub-app using the `MultiAppReporterTransfer` objects.
+Objective and gradient information is then passed back to the optimization main application using another `MultiAppReporterTransfer`.

 !listing examples/materialTransient/optimize_auto_adjoint.i

-One single input file is used to simulation the physics for the optimization problem.
+A single input file is used to simulate the physics for the optimization problem.
 The core of the input file contains the definition of the physics that the user wants to model, as with most of MOOSE's simulations.
-In this case, a diffusion problem with Dirichlet boundary conditions is built.
+In this case, a heat diffusion problem with Dirichlet boundary conditions is built.
 The forward and adjoint problems are run in two separate [nonlinear systems](NonlinearSystem.md), one for the forward problem and another one for the adjoint problem.
 These nonlinear systems are inputs to an executioner that drives the simulation of both problems, i.e. the [TransientAndAdjoint](TransientAndAdjoint.md) MOOSE object.

 !listing examples/materialTransient/forward_and_adjoint.i block=Problem